eres-l/designblog/README.md

 # designblog
-Design blog for my Principles of Design studio class
+Research Design blog for my Principles of Design studio class

-Will upload weekly research assigments and project updates.
+Will upload weekly research assigments and project updates